neontapir/managertools-logging/README.md

 order.
 In order to reference Tom, I have to say, "tom-".
 So far, this has not been enough of an issue for me to correct.

-Another issue I've discovered is that the lookup logic fails if there is a dash in the team name.
-Again, this has not been a high enough priority for me to fix.

 # Extensibility

 ## Changing where data is stored